dardevelin/toml-vala/README.md

 - **Asynchronous Parsing**: Includes async file parsing APIs using GLib/GIO.
 - **File Watching**: Provides a `TomlWatcher` class for hot-reloading on file changes.
 - **Error Handling**: Comprehensive error reporting with `TomlError` domain.
-- **UTF-8 Support**: Handles Unicode in strings, keys, and comments.
+- **Multi-Encoding Support**: Reads TOML files in ASCII, UTF-8, UTF-16, and UTF-32 encodings with automatic BOM detection.
+- **Validation**: Optional validation tool that checks TOML files against the specification, reports errors, and suggests fixes (not linked by default).
 - **Dependencies**: Only requires GLib, Gee, and json-glib (for JSON serialization).

 ## Installation